mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/inference_precision_comparison.md

       ```

       > For information on how to dump data, you can refer to the [Dump Tutorial Document](https://www.mindspore.cn/tutorials/en/master/debug/dump.html) provided on the MindSpore official website.
-    - Possible reasons: Precision loss caused by inconsistent dtype types of a certain input,etc.
+    - Possible reasons: Precision loss caused by inconsistent dtype types of a certain input, etc.
     - Solution: Align the dtype of the benchmark.

 #### 2. The evaluation score of the dataset does not meet the acceptance criteria